 Andrew joined Watsi on March 12th, 2013.
-Six years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Andrew's most recent donation traveled 8,700 miles to support Kishimwi, a playful four-year-old from Tanzania, to fund life-changing clubfoot treatment.
+Seven years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andrew's most recent donation traveled 8,500 miles to support Adamba, a three-year-old boy from Kenya, to fund surgery for his birth condition.

 Kishimwi is a playful and friendly young boy who is currently having a hard time walking.
 Kishimwi has a younger sibling, and his parents are small-scale maize and vegetable farmers who grow food for their family.
 His father also works as a hawker selling Maasai beads, belts and sandals in order to make extra income.
 Kishimwi was diagnosed with genu valgus, causing his legs to bend inward to form knock knees.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 Kishimwi's parents noticed a slight bent in his leg when he was three years old, but became alarmed when the problem worsened over the past year to the point where walking became difficult.
 Kishimwi experiences pain when participating in daily activities, so his parents decided to seek treatment for him at a local hospital in their village.
 The family was advised to give Kishimwi foods containing high calcium and calcium supplements to strengthen his bones and prevent his legs from bending further.
 However, the effects were negligible and Kishimwi's legs became more bent.
 Fortunately, an older patient's parent told the family about Watsi's medical partner's care center, Arusha Lutheran Medical Centre (ALMC), and the family traveled to the hospital hoping for treatment.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Kishimwi.
 The procedure will take place on June 29th.
 Treatment will hopefully restore Kishimwi's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Kishimwi’s father hopes his son's pain will be alleviated after this care, "We have used medication and foods containing high calcium but none has helped.
 Please help treat my son because as you can see his legs are badly affected."